andreaso/hv4gha/README.md

-# Hashicorp Vault for GitHub Apps
+# HashiCorp Vault for GitHub Apps

 Python library for using [HashiCorp Vault][1]'s [Transit Engine][2] to manage a GitHub App's private RSA key.
 More precisely, the library